opf/openproject/help/getting-started/sign-in-registration.md

 To sign in to an OpenProject installation with an existing account, please enter the URL of your OpenProject in a modern browser, e.g. documentation.openproject.com.

 Type in your user name and password in the respective fields and click the blue Sign in button.
-You will then be signed into your OpenProject.
+You will then be signed in to your OpenProject environment.

 ![Sign-in to OpenProject](1565974792215.png)